damien-pous/hypergraph/README.md

 Functor:     functors to generate derived operations & source-decorated operations

-Raw:         raw terms, where arity is inferred
+Term:        raw terms, where arity is inferred
-Term:        plain terms, as in the paper
+PTerm:       plain terms, as in the paper
 NTerm:       normalised terms (full prime decomposed)

 Lexer:       lexer